MikeyZboy/mikeyzboy/README.md

 ## About Me

-#### I am Mike Zahuta, a blossoming, developing developer who wants to learn _everything_!
+#### I am Mike Zahuta, a developing developer who wants to learn _everything_!
 After years of selling software, my curiosity to learn how platforms worked got the best of me.
 I changed jobs, went back to school, and am excited to see how far I go on the road ahead.

 ## 📈 Currently...
 - 🔭 Working on small projects to develop further skills and add to my portfolio.
 (Feel free to suggest your best experiences!)